xiix0/scam/README.md

-You will step on the night soil of many countries.
+Tuesday is the Wednesday of the rest of your life.